The Belle of Bohemia

-The Belle of Bohemia is an Edwardian musical comedy in two acts which opened on Broadway in 1900 before having a run on the West End of London in 1901.
+The Belle of Bohemia is an Edwardian musical comedy in two acts with music by Ludwig Engländer and Harry Truman MacConnell and lyrics and musical book by Harry B. Smith.
+The musical opened on Broadway in 1900 before having a run on the West End of London in 1901.
 It was one of a series of musicals with Belle in the title that were popular on both sides of the Atlantic in the Edwardian era.